perrywang/simple-sms/README.md

-simple stock managment system for a old friend build on laravel and vuejs
+simple stock managment system for a old friend

+build on laravel,vuejs and semantic-ui frameworks